com-480-data-visualization/data-visualization-project-2021-vizies/README.md

 **Transitions:** Since our visualization is based on different points of view of the same data, the switch in perspective (in normalization or time scale) should therefore happen as smoothly as possible, this includes a smooth change of colour and a smooth transition between plots.
 Another transition point  we wish to make smooth is when the user selects or un-selects a country.
 For example passing from the circular graph to the evolution graph can be done by cutting the circle and flattening it; and passing from curve to histogram can be done by smoothly transforming the area under each curve to the bar associated to that curve.

+**Tools**: This section requires tools for smoothly transitioning from one state of the webpage to another.

 # **Ambitious ideas**
 Once the animations are also completed, we have several ideas of what could come next, this includes:
 -	Further enrich the date: more normalizations, looking at how the energy is produced in given countries, or simply more normalizations.